alexomaset/alexomaset/README.md

 # Alex Omaset

-## Software Engineer | Open Source Contributor | Full Stack Developer
+## Software Engineer | Open Source Contributor | Artificial Intelligence

 Hi there! 👋 I'm Alex, a passionate software engineer from Kenya with a strong focus on creating robust, scalable applications and contributing to open source projects.